potatochip/potatochip.github.io/about/index.md

 ### Data Scientist and law refugee

 I used to be a lawyer working on high-profile antitrust cases for Japanese companies.
-I returned to my original passions of computer science and data exploration and went back to school for data science.
+Then I decided to return to my original passions of computer science and data exploration and went back to school for data science.

 In my spare time, I race track bikes.
 I'm aiming to win the track national championships in 2016.
 My lady is jealous of my VO2max.